thechrishouse/thechrishouse/README.md

 # Christopher House Portfolio

-Front-end developer portfolio with about info along with selected projects.
+Front-end developer portfolio with "about info" along with selected projects.